WeaverFi/weaverfi/CONTRIBUTING.md

 The `addToken()` function was then used to create a `Token` object suitable to return as a result.
 Appropriately named methods are also available for other token types, such as `addNativeToken()`, `addLPToken()`, `addDebtToken()` and `addXToken()`.

+You can also add any extra info you'd like to your token balances, since all token types have an optional `info` attribute to indicate values like `apr`, `apy`, `unlock`, `deprecated`, or any others you may think of.

 There are tons of already present implementations of dapps in `/src/projects/`, use any relevant ones as a template for your new integration!
 You can test your implementation through `npm run test`, and a lot of tests are already setup and available in `/src/tests.ts`.

 If your PR isn't reviewed right away, reach out in our [Discord server](https://discord.com/invite/DzADcq7y75)!